 Lisa Pleasants, Executive Director, MOMS for Sight, Inc.

 Lisa Pleasants has a son, Brendon Cavainolo, with X-Linked Juvenile Retinoschisis.
 She also has two brothers and one cousin with the same disease.
 Because this disease is x-linked, it can pass from mother to son, from mother to daughter or from father to daughter.
 However, the females only act as carriers and the males display the disease.
 Brendon is legally blind.
 He needs magnifiers, CCTV's, and large print books in school.
-Despite his disease, he is a black belt in karate and an honor roll student.
-He really excels in math and science.
-It's his goal to be an aeronautical engineer when he graduates college.
-Thanks to his drive and the encouragement of his mom and all of his family members, we know he will achieve whatever he wants in life.
-If Lisa and Brendon have their way, by the time Brendon is sixteen, there will be a treatment or cure for his disease and Brendon will be able to drive.
-If you'd like to see the latest video Lisa made Team Brendon and the VisionWalk, please click on this link http://www.youtube.com/watch?v=589729brpnM
+Despite his disease, he is a black belt in karate, an avid runner, and an aerospace engineering major at the University of Central Florida.
+Thanks to his drive and the encouragement of his mom and all of his family members and friends, we know he will achieve whatever he wants in life.
+Brendon has participated in an historical clinical trial for gene therapy.
+If you'd like to see a bit more about his journey, please visit the following videos: https://www.youtube.com/watch?v=589729brpnM and https://www.youtube.com/watch?v=oCdO0Ic4d-M and www.youtube.com/watch?v=sTvV5U47Y2s and https://youtu.be/f7LBnOLU-AM Lisa served as the President for the Jacksonville Chapter of Foundation Fighting Blindness for two years and received the FFB Volunteer of the Year Award (Florida Region) in 2014.
+It is her goal to end blinding retinal degenerative diseases so that her family and millions of other families no longer have to learn to live with blindness.

 Suzi Ford, Director, MOMS for Sight, Inc.

 Suzi Ford is a carrier of an X-linked retinal degenerative disease called choroideremia.
 Her mother and aunt are also carriers.
 Her son Josh, brother, and cousin are currently facing daily challenges living with the blinding effects of this life altering disease.
 Suzi’s grandfather completely lost his sight.
 In the early 70’s, Suzi’s family was given no hope.
-Years of living in fear drew Suzi to the Foundation Fighting Blindness.
+Years of living in fear drew Suzi to the Foundation Fighting Blindness (FFB).
 Suzi gained much knowledge and support from FFB and was blessed to have met other moms who could understand exactly the pain she was enduring.
 Suzi was voted in as chapter president in 2008.
 In 2012, she was given the honor of receiving the Foundation Fighting Blindness Florida Region Volunteer of the Year Award for her leadership and growth of the local chapter.
 It was awarded by Mrs. World, April Lufriu.
-A bond grew within the FFB moms and a desire to do more than what they could do alone as chapter leadership for FFB.
+A bond grew within the FFB moms as well as a desire to do more than what they could do alone as chapter leadership for FFB.
 Suzi is thrilled to have accepted a Director’s position with MOMS for Sight, Inc. so she can increase her ability to provide outreach, education, and support to the community.
 Suzi does not want anyone to live with the daily fear of waking up to darkness.
-Those who have reached out to her and the chapter no longer live in fear; they live with hope because of FFB and MOMS for Sight, Inc. As a mother, it is a significant comfort to Suzi that FFB has begun clinical human trials for gene therapy for choroideremia.
+Those who have reached out to her and the chapter no longer live in fear; they live with hope because of FFB and MOMS for Sight, Inc. As a mother, it is a significant comfort to Suzi that FFB has begun clinical human trials for gene therapy for choroideremia and other retinal degenerative diseases.
 She lives with much hope that her son and other family members will live their lives with as much of their remaining sight as possible.
 In September 2013, Suzi's employer promoted and relocated her to South Florida.
 Suzi relocated her mother, Bobbi, as well.
 After years of dedication growing the Jacksonville Chapter, Suzi handed off the baton to her FFB/MOMS "sister", Lisa Pleasants.
 She knew the Chapter was in excellent hands.
-Suzi and Bobbi continue with their community volunteer efforts in their off time.
-Please check the MENU to the left for a link to the SOUTH FLORIDA EVENTS being hosted by them.
-They hope you will join them!
+UPDATE: SUZI IS BACK “HOME” IN NORTH FLORIDA, RESIDING IN ST AUGUSTINE.
+We are so happy to have her back!!

 Angie Johnson, Director, MOMS for Sight, Inc.